Information about our services for patients and families.Our care services

 Chestnut Tree House is funded by charitable donations and there are no costs to pay, this includes all meals.
 Medical cover is also provided for your child/young person during their stay.
 Care is free.

-Chestnut Tree House costs approximately £3.5 million each year to run.
+Chestnut Tree House currently costs over £3.9 million each year to run.